Lifting the DSM Experience

 The Des Moines Airport Authority has bold ideas for modernizing and enhancing the experience for residents and visitors traversing the airport campus.
 Project Lift DSM will culminate with a new terminal building, which is one of the largest capital expansion projects in the United States for small hub airports like DSM to take on.

 With fiscal responsibility at the core of decision-making, the Authority aims to build a new terminal in three phases, alleviating the existing capacity constraints while positioning the Authority to expand the terminal over time.
 The first phase, Phase 1A, will encompass the main passenger processing areas, including ticketing, baggage handling, the TSA security checkpoint, as well as five new aircraft gates.
 Phase 1A will connect into the existing C Concourse via a skywalk allowing the airlines to utilize the existing gates on both the A and C Concourses.
 Phase 1B and Phase 1C will be completed as funds are secured, and growth necessitates additional expansion.
 No local property tax dollars are being used to finance any of the Lift projects included in the Lift DSM program.
-These projects will be paid for with federal and state grants, contributions from the Community Advisory Committee, municipal bonds issued by the airport, and airport revenues.
+These projects will be paid for with federal and state grants, gifts from local contributors, bonds issued by the airport, and airport revenues.

 Finished Lift Terminal Project to Feature Expanded Capabilities